Clicky Skip to Content

 If you’re interested in Can You Fry In An Instant Pot, take a look at my other article.

 Cinnamon is the crushed bark of a tree and has no place in anyone’s lungs.
 Just because cinnamon is a natural spice (harvested from the dried bark of several types of cinnamon trees) doesn’t mean it can’t be harmful.
-In addition to being used as a flavoring agent, cinnamon is also used as a preservative and antioxidant.
+In addition to being used as a flavouring agent, cinnamon is also used as a preservative and antioxidant.

 If you want to reap the benefits of cinnamon, you may be wondering how much cinnamon per day you should be consuming.
 After all, cinnamon is one of the most delicious and healthy spices on the planet.
-The Cleveland Clinic believes that the best way to add cinnamon to your diet is to get it from your food.
+The Cleveland Clinic believes the best way to add cinnamon to your diet is to get it from your food.
 If you want to fight bacterial infections and viruses faster, add some cinnamon to your diet.

 To learn about How Long Can A Pepper Plant Live, check out my other article where I cover things in detail.

-The person takes a tablespoon of cinnamon and tries to swallow it for 60 seconds.
-You may have heard of the “cinnamon challenge” which requires the participant to put a spoonful of ground cinnamon in their mouth and attempt to swallow it by dabbing the participant with a spoonful of ground cinnamon.
 Taking cinnamon can be dangerous as there is a risk of choking on cinnamon, especially if it forms a lump and clogs the airways.
 The task is complex and comes with significant health risks, as cinnamon coats and dries the mouth and throat, causing coughing, gagging, vomiting, and inhalation of cinnamon, leading to throat irritation, difficulty breathing, and the risk of pneumonia or a collapsed lung.

-Cinnamon can also interact with certain medications namely; antibiotics, diabetes medications, blood thinners, and heart medications.
+Cinnamon can also interact with certain medications: antibiotics, diabetes, blood thinners, and heart medications.
 Cinnamon has antioxidant and anti-inflammatory properties that have the potential to help with a significant number of ailments.
-Cinnamon oil is largely useful in antimicrobial and antifungal applications; However, ground cinnamon can bring real health benefits.
-Plus, adding cinnamon to your vegetable or chicken broth is a great way to bring great health benefits, especially during cold and flu season.
+Cinnamon oil is largely useful in antimicrobial and antifungal applications.

 Is it okay to eat a teaspoon of cinnamon a day?